MatthieuLepers/ParserText2HTML/README.md

 `</section>`

-There is a solution, just add once a space before you tagName like this:
+There is a solution, just add once a tab before you tagName like this:

 `section`

 &nbsp;`article`

 ## **More exemples**
+See the file exempleSpaces.txt and resultSpaces.html.
+resultSpaces.html is the result of parsing the file exempleSpaces.txt using **spaces** for indentation

-See the file exemple.txt and result.html.
+See the file exempleTabs.txt and resultTabs.html.
-result.html is the result of parsing the file exemple.txt
+resultTabs.html is the result of parsing the file exempleTabs.txt using **tabs** for indentation

 ## **Supports**
 The parser supports all HTML5 tags.
 If you find a unsupported tag, please make an issue here.
 HTML comments are not supported.
 Doctype tag is not supported.
-Indentation is only with spaces, no tabs supported
+Indentations are with spaces **or** tabs

 ## **Need help ?
 Just post an issue**